IkigaiLabsETH/Artbot/MAGRITTE-CATEGORIES-GUIDE.md

 **Example prompt:** "Figures in bowler hats with faces obscured by floating objects"

-### 9. `magritte_skies`
+### 9. `Margritte_skies`

-**Description:** Focuses on Magritte's distinctive treatment of skies, clouds, and celestial elements, with the painterly quality that makes his skies so recognizable.
+**Description:** Focuses on Margritte's distinctive treatment of skies, clouds, and celestial elements, with the painterly quality that makes his skies so recognizable.

 **Best for concepts involving:**
 - Cloud formations in unexpected contexts